 Green-ish veins mean that your skin tone is warm and you should pick yellow gold, rose gold, and brass for your jewelry.
 If neither of these matches you and your veins are blue, green, and purple, it means that you are of a neutral skin tone and both white and yellow metals match you well.

 Pairing jewelry with your outfit will certainly make you stand out and give you that sleek and polished look.
 Whatever jewelry you choose – a pair of elegant cufflinks or a sharp signet ring – your style will benefit from it.
-All you need to do now is drop by to one of our stores, and upgrade your look with jewelry!
+All you need to do now is drop by the nearest Miami jewelry store, and upgrade your look with jewelry!